calvinwoo/knockout-bind-react/README.md

 # knockout-bind-react
 A custom binding for KnockoutJS that renders a given ReactJS component within the specified element.
-Use when adding React components to an application that is KnockoutJS heavy, such as one that employs the Durandal framework.

 ### Installation